damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 * Actively evaluate and incorporate feedback from UX Research
 * Stay informed of the latest UI/UX techniques, tools, and patterns

-### Junior UX Designer
+#### Junior UX Designer

 * Execute feature design work consistent with GitLab design and personality
 * Seek and respond to feedback from the team and UX Research
 * Ask questions
 * Follow guidance from Senior UX team members

-### UX Designer
+#### UX Designer

 * Understands general UX design and best practices
+* Design features that fit within the larger experience and flows
-* Prototypes new mockups and flows with product and UX team members
+* Effectively communicate new features with mockups and prototypes
 * Creates and maintains UX documentation for design and thought process
-* Delivers new UX designs with monthly release cadence
+* Breakdown designs to fit within the monthly release cadence
 * Presents user research findings and recommendations to team

-### Senior UX Designer
+#### Senior UX Designer

 * Deeply understands the needs/issues of GitLab users
 * Proposes, implements, and leads significant improvements to GitLab UX